christot20/Etch-A-Sketch/README.md

 grid.

 1. Use of Javascript and conditional statements.
-2. Use of DOM manipulation for changing colors of grid/button functionality.S
+2. Use of DOM manipulation for changing colors of grid/button functionality.
 3. Dedicated functions for each button/mode user is in.
 4. Customizability with simple interface and design.
 5. Use of Git for version control.